mik3f0x/tic-tac-toe/README.md

 Written in HTML, CSS, and JavaScript

-Win status is determined by assigning an arbitrary int to each of the two players populating the board, as a two-dimensional array, with these values on each turn.
+Win status is determined by assigning an arbitrary int to each of the two players.
+The board, a two-dimensional array, is populated with these values on each turn.

 ```
 const x = 1
 const o = 5
 ```

-On each turn, a test is performed to find the sums off all possible winning triplets and see if any match the active player’s hard-coded int*3
+A test is then performed that sums each the four potential winning triplets and sees if any match the active player’s hard-coded int*3

 ```
 function winTest(row, col, xo) {